-Visual Arts AVI4M1 Grade 12 University/College
+Visual Arts AVI4M1/B Grade 12 University/College

 This course focuses on enabling students to refine their use of the creative process when creating and presenting two- and three-dimensional art works using a variety of traditional and emerging media and technologies.
 Students will use the critical analysis process to deconstruct art works and explore connections between art and society.
 The studio program enables students to explore a range of materials, processes, and techniques that can be applied in their own art production.
 Students will also make connections between various works of art in personal, contemporary, historical, and cultural contexts.
+Projects in this course include acrylic and watercolour painting, clay sculpture, printmaking, and drawing in a variety of media.

-Prerequisite: AVI3M1 or AVI3O1
+Prerequisite: AVI3M1/B or AVI3O1